Do Alcoholics Die Early?

 Addiction experts determine the diagnosis of AUD by taking a person’s history and conducting specific assessments.

 AUD is rated as mild, moderate, or severe depending on the individuals’ symptoms, physical as well as psychological.

 The NIAAA defines AUD as a “chronic relapsing brain disease”, meaning:

-As signs of problem drinking become obvious, it is wise to immediately seek treatment.
+As a sign of problem drinking become obvious, it is wise to immediately seek treatment.